jaydeepw/audio-wife/README.md

 Why this project?
 ====================
-1. Native audio player wrapper
+1. A simple native audio player API wrapper
+2. Others found were complex & not able to embed.
+3. Some even involved compilation using NDK
+4.

 Getting started